 Another key goal is gaining asset and maintenance intelligence so that metrics can be put in place and performance can be managed.
 Establishing metrics and managing to those metrics requires a library of asset and maintenance history that can be extremely difficult to develop with paper-based systems, spreadsheets and other older approaches to maintenance management.

-There are many reasons why a computerized maintenance management system, or CMMS, is critical to companies reaching their maintenance goals, but two stand out: asset and maintenance intelligence and efficiency gains.
+There are many reasons why a CMMS is critical to companies reaching their maintenance goals, but two stand out: asset and maintenance intelligence and efficiency gains.

 Collecting asset and maintenance data that manufacturers can convert to intelligence is where improvement begins.
 The need for historical and real-time information that is readily available and easily searchable is fundamental to maintenance improvement.
 Searching within paper-based systems to identify trends regarding equipment failures, etc. is a very labor-intensive task that few have time for.
 As data is collected in a CMMS, it can be easily analyzed to identify improvement opportunities.